tobiasHeinke/monostyle/docs/tools.md

 Find uppercase part of speech types in continuous text (either a typo or missing sentence punctuation).

-### property-noun
+### proper-noun

-Find lowercase versions of majority uppercase words (usually a property name or name of a person).
+Find lowercase versions of majority uppercase words (usually a product name or name of a person).

 ### start-case